umd-lhcb/lhcb-ntuples-gen/docs/ntupling/grid_job.md

         git commit . -m "Part 1 of DDX MC"
         ```

-3. Push this branch to Github, then create a pull-request.
+3. Push this branch to Github with `git push origin <branch_name>`,
+    then create a pull-request.

     !!! info
         If the `git push origin <branch_name>` failed, check your `git` history